danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 scope :open_retrospective, -> { find_by(status: statuses[:open]) }
 ```

-This leads to the next question: What does the `find_by` method return?
+What does the `find_by` method return?
 The answer to this can be found in the [Rails API docs for find_by](https://api.rubyonrails.org/classes/ActiveRecord/FinderMethods.html#method-i-find_by).
 Quoting the relevant snippet:

 > Finds the first record matching the specified conditions...
 If no record is found, returns nil.